-Croatia is one of the most popular places to visit in Southern Europe, with millions of tourists flocking to this diverse country every year, keen to take advantage of its dynamic cities, beautiful coastline, ancient historical sites and stunning natural scenery.
+Croatia is one of the most popular places to visit in Southern Europe, with millions of tourists flocking to this diverse country every year.
 And though the country is quite well-connected by an extensive intercity bus network, sometimes the best way to see the highlights of Croatia is by embarking on a Zagreb to Dubrovnik drive.

-If you’re planning a Zagreb to Dubrovnik road trip and want to know about the best places to visit between these major Croatian cities, follow this guide to make your trip to this beautiful Balkan nation a great one.
+If you’re planning a road trip and want to know about the best places to visit between these major Croatian cities, follow this guide to make your trip to this beautiful Balkan nation a great one.

 Planning a Zagreb to Dubrovnik Road Trip

 First and foremost, you’re going to need to have a car when embarking on your trip to Croatia.
 When it comes to hiring a vehicle, we recommend using RentalCars.com.
-This platform aggregates prices from all available car hire companies to ensure that you get the best deal on your rental car.
+This platform aggregates prices from available car hire companies to ensure that you get a great deal on your rental car.

 Best Zagreb to Dubrovnik Drive Stops